Iron Gates: Dams

 The construction of the joint Romanian-Yugoslavian mega project commenced in 1964.
 In 1972 the Iron Gate I Dam was opened, followed by Iron Gate II Dam, in 1984, along with two hydroelectric power stations, two sluices and navigation locks for shipping.

 The construction of these dams gave the valley of the Danube below Belgrade the nature of a reservoir, and additionally caused a 35 m rise in the water level of the river near the dam.
 The old Orșova, the Danube island of Ada Kaleh (below) and at least five other villages, totaling a population of 17,000, had to make way.
-People were relocated and the settlements have been lost forever to the Danube.
+People were relocated and the settlements have been submerged.

 When designed and built without adequate attention to the natural functioning of a river, dams have the effect of cutting a river into ecologically isolated compartments, which do not allow free movement and migration of species.
 Migratory fish are particularly badly hit, being rendered unable to move upstream or downstream between their spawning grounds and areas used at other times in their life cycle.
 The construction of the Iron Gates had a major impact on the local fauna and flora as well—for example, the spawning routes of several species of sturgeon were permanently interrupted.
 Beluga sturgeon was the largest, and the largest specimen was recorded in 1793, at 500 kg.
 There have also been significant regional economic impacts – notably on the productivity of Danube fisheries.
-The status of the Danube’s migratory fish species is a strong indicator of the ecological health of the entire Danube River Basin, which in turn has wider economic and strategic consequences.
+The status of the Danube's migratory fish species is a strong indicator of the ecological health of the entire Danube River Basin, which in turn has wider economic and strategic consequences.

 The flora and fauna, as well as the geomorphological, archaeological and cultural historical artifacts of the Iron Gates have been under the protection of both nations since the construction of the dam.
 In Serbia this was done with the Đerdap National Park (since 1974, 636.08 km2) and in Romania by the Porțile de Fier National Park (since 2001, 1156.55 km2).